P-p-H-d/mlib/README.md

    Write the float 'data' of 'size_of_type' bytes into the serial stream 'serial'.
    Return M\_SERIAL\_OK\_DONE if it succeeds, M\_SERIAL\_FAIL otherwise */
 * write\_string:
-   Write the null-terminated string 'data'into the serial stream 'serial'.
+   Write the null-terminated string 'data' of 'length' characters into the serial stream 'serial'.
    Return M\_SERIAL\_OK\_DONE if it succeeds, M\_SERIAL\_FAIL otherwise */
 * write\_array\_start:
    Start writing an array of 'number_of_elements' objects into the serial stream 'serial'.